FHantke/brave-browser-wiki/IPFS-Features.md

 ### IPFS Companion
 - [ ] Verify that toggling `IPFS Companion` to `On` via `brave://settings/ipfs` prompts you to install the extension.
 After clicking `Add extension`, confirm you get a notification that IPFS Companion was added to Brave, and are then taken to the `Set your IPFS preference` interstitial page.
-- [ ] Verify that clicking on the puzzle-piece icon on the browser toolbar, then `IPFS Companion` will load a popup.
+- [ ] Verify that clicking on the puzzle-piece icon on the browser toolbar, then `IPFS Companion`, will load a popup.
 Click on the gears (settings) icon and confirm it loads the `Companion Preferences` page.

 ### IPFS URLs
 - [ ] Ensure each of the following IPFS URLs load over both `Gateway` and `Local node` modes: